kelseyhightower/code-snippets/swarm-cluster-state-manager/README.md

 #### OS X

-On OS X you'll need to create a pkcs12 bundle of the PEM encoded client certs.
+On OS X you'll need to create a pkcs12 bundle of the PEM encoded client certs in order to use them with cURL.

 ```
 $ openssl pkcs12 -export \